 Uses of Photoelectric Effect Threshold Frequency

-The concepts threshold energy in photoelectric effect and threshold frequency find their application in a number of devices and processes.
+The concepts threshold energy in photoelectric effect and threshold frequency find their application in many devices and processes.
 Some of which are:

 These are extremely light-sensitive vacuum tubes that have quoted photocathodes with caesium, rubidium and antimony for providing low work function as these metals have extremely low work function.
 This is so that when illuminated by very low levels of light the photocathodes start releasing electrons and photocurrent can be detected.